TheVoidIntent/Intentional-search/README.md

 ## 👁️‍🗨️ Stay Curious
 This is only the surface.
 The full simulation is running, evolving, learning.

+✨ New summary excerpt from summary_of_findings.md

+🔗 Link to full doc

+📂 Reference to the new sample datasets

 ---

 > _What if the laws of physics are the outcome of intent filtered through possibility?_